bibek22/blog/content/computer-programming-third-year.md

 ** Q. What is a computer ? **

-Computer is an advanced electronic device that takes raw data as input from the user and processes these dataunder the control of set of instructions (called program) and gives the result (output) and saves output for the future use.
+Computer is an advanced electronic device that takes raw data as input from the user and processes these using a set of instructions (called program) to produce the result (called output) and also saves the output for future use.
 It can process both numerical and non-numerical (arithmetic and logical) calculations.
 The term computer is derived from the Latin term *computare*, which means to calculate.

 ** Q. Write about computer architecture. **